Natural and Organic Fibres

+Conventionally grown cotton uses a lot of insecticides and pesticides.
+Of the world's crop land, only 2.4% is planted with cotton, yet it accounts for 24% and 11% of the global sales of insecticides and pesticides respectively.
 Over-application of synthetic fertilizers and pesticides has made thousands of acres too barren or contaminated for further farming.
-Many of the chemicals used are highly toxic and detrimental to plants, animals, and people.
+Many of the chemicals are highly toxic and bad for plants, animals and people.

-Over a decade ago, we converted all MEC-brand cotton clothing to an organically grown alternative.
-The transition took years, lots of research, and help from Patagonia and others.
-But today MEC-brand cotton clothing is made with 100% organically grown cotton.
+These numbers didn't sit well with us.
+In the mid-1990s, we started converting all MEC-brand cotton clothing to an organically grown alternative.
+The transition took years and lots of research, but today not just MEC-brand cotton clothing, but all cotton clothing we sell is made with 100% organically grown cotton.